lib3rtas/Library-SWA/README.md

 IBookService bookService(@Qualifier("list") IBookRepository bookRepository)
 ```
 Theoretically it is also possible, to change the storage type of the H2 database from File to InMemory.
-Sadly Springs BeanFactory produces a really
-unusual problem with this configuration and cannot call the schema.sql and data.sql successfully.
-Therefore it technically and
+Which makes the application noteably faster.
+Sadly Springs BeanFactory produces a really unusual problem with this configuration and cannot call the schema.sql and data.sql successfully.
-architecturally could work, but I couldn't find the issue and didn't want to waste more time on it.
+Therefore it technically and architecturally could work, but I couldn't find the issue and didn't want to waste more time on it.

 To change from H2 File to H2 InMemory simply replace the **spring.datasource.url** property with **jdbc:h2:mem:data** in *app/../resources/application.properties*
 ```